Happy New Year to all. Especially to Gary Novak.

 If circumstances today existed in dino times, a dino twice as big as an elephant would weigh 8 tons.
 The bones couldn't carry the weight.
 So things must have been different.
 Certainly a lighter atmosphere with high co2 levels, much higher than today.
 Not enough.
 A smaller, faster turning planet would also be required to lessen the effects of gravity.
 Growing since then, (and before) the planet obviously would slow down as it grew, think of an ice-skater.
 Arms in turns fast, arms out slows down.
 The planet is slowing down still, the days are getting longer.
 Longer days gives the Sun more time to shine down on us.

-by a guy named Joel Tepper, is called 'A New Spin', all in layman's words.
+An interesting observation of facts and reasonable supposition, put up by a guy named Joel Tepper, is called 'A New Spin', all in layman's words.
 I still have to read it several more times to take in the propositions.

 The Sun is getting hotter, (don't panic, it is very small amounts we're talking about) and in part or mainly causing the average increase of 2-4 deg C we found last century.
 It is common knowledge that standard stars like ours is get hotter and hotter till they go boom.
 They don't grow cooler.
 As they get hotter, they grow.
 So we have an expanding planet and an expanding star.
 Assuming a relatively stable orbit, they are growing nearer to each other.
 I wonder by how much?
 Anyway, the repercussions of that growth are that a higher intensity of light falls on the planet.
 If you picture the Japanese flag with the rays, as an object goes from the corner of the flag towards the Sun in the opposite corner, the number of rays it touches increases.
 So that's another irrelevant.